isjeffcom/CUBE.gl-doc/docs/intro.md

 # Introduction

-CUBE.gl is a geospatial data visualization framework for visualizing large-scale geo-related datasets or creating digital twin in a few line of code.
-The CUBE.gl is built upon the three.js, powered by Web-GL.
+CUBE.gl is a geospatial data visualization framework for visualizing large-scale geo-related datasets or create digital twin in a few line of code.
+The CUBE.gl is built upon the brilliant 3D library three.js by mrdoob, powered by Web-GL.

 #### *Notice*

-*This is an Alpha release with bugs and issues for public testing.
-Please report any found issue to Github issue page or pull request if you are willing to help.*
+***This version is in publish for testing and in active development / update.
+It is not recommended to use this library in production enviornment.
+Please report Bugs and issues the Github issue page.***